Home Careers Baker How To Become

 • Kneading dough

-If you don’t have the time or resources to go to a baking school, you can skip it and learn on the job by finding an entry-level position in the hospitality industry and learning how kitchens and restaurants operate.
+If you don’t have the time or resources for formal culinary education, you can skip baking school and learn on the job through entry-level positions in bakeries and restaurants.

 Find an entry-level position within hospitality